nikosch86/investiGator/Readme.md

   --gcloud-project-id GCLOUD_PROJECT_ID
                         Project ID for GCloud (default: first available project id)
+  --sporestack-days SPORESTACK_DAYS
+                        How many days to prepay sporestack instance --sporestack-refund-address SPORESTACK_REFUND_ADDRESS
+                        Refund Address for sporestack instances that have been terminated early --sporestack-currency {btc,bch,bsv}
-  --instance-ip INSTANCE_IP
+                        Which currency to use for payment --instance-ip INSTANCE_IP
                         Instance IP if manual mode is used --name NAME, -n NAME  slug name (default: investig)